-Document Title: Infection Control Balance Scorecard

-Report Author(s): Steve Lennox

-Lead Director: Steve Lennox

-Contact Details: 02077832299

-Why is this coming to the Trust Escalated issue

-Board?

-This paper has been previously presented to: ☐Strategy Review and Planning Committee ✓Senior Management Group

-presented to. ✓ Quality Committee

-Audit Committee

-✓ Clinical Quality Safety and Effectiveness Committee

-Risk Compliance and Assurance Group

-Learning from Experience Group

-Other

-Recommendation for the Trust The balance scorecard is a live scorecard and will be

-Board: distributed on the day of the board meeting.

-,

-On presentation to the Quality Committee it was agreed that

-the scorecard was showing sustained improvements with

-deep clean and blanket use showing considerable

-improvement and hand hygiene making steady

-improvements.
-Therefore, the committee recommend

-deescalating the scorecard at Board level but asking the

-Quality Committee to maintain the necessary detailed

-assurance.

-Executive Summary
+Document Title: Infection Control Balance Scorecard Report Author(s): Steve Lennox Lead Director: Steve Lennox Contact Details: 02077832299 Why is this coming to the Trust Board?
+Escalated issue This paper has been previously presented to: Strategy Review and Planning Committee ✓ Senior Management Group ✓ Quality Committee Audit Committee ✓ Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: The balance scorecard is a live scorecard and will be distributed on the day of the board meeting.
+On presentation to the Quality Committee it was agreed that the scorecard was showing sustained improvements with deep clean and blanket use showing considerable improvement and hand hygiene making steady improvements.
+Therefore, the committee recommend deescalating the scorecard at Board level but asking the Quality Committee to maintain the necessary detailed assurance.

-The scorecard is showing signs of sus stained improvements.
+The scorecard is showing signs of sustained improvements.

-Very leaves for the Trust Doord

-Key issues for the Trust Board

-To do oscalato to the quality committe 00

 To de escalate to the quality committee.

-Attachments

 Scorecard will be distributed at the Board meeting

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: □ → □ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: 1 That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: □ ✓ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: This paper supports the mitigation of the following strategic risks. ✓ That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+The NHS provides a comprehensive service, available to all 2.
+Access to NHS services is based on clinical need, not an individual's ability to pay 3.
+The NHS aspires to the highest standards of excellence and professionalism 4.
+NHS services must reflect the needs and preferences of patients, their families and their carers 5.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
 The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment \\ \rightarrow\ Has an Equality Impact Assessment been carried out?
+Equality Impact Assessment Has an Equality Impact Assessment been carried out?
 Yes No Key issues from the assessment: